soz-live/soz-live.github.io/docs/coders/lisp.md

 If applied rigorously, as within **SOZ**, reading Lisp code can become easier to understand and also to program.

-Not only that, it also leads to an understanding that Lisp code can be considered to be Object-Oriented code in disguise as Lisp code can easily be turned into a more readily recognisable format for Object-Oriented message passing:
+Not only that, it also leads to an understanding that Lisp code can be considered to be Object-Oriented code in disguise as Lisp code can easily be turned into a more readily recognisable format for Object-Oriented method application:

 `(SZOB-Apply object method args)`